rohan-paul/Awesome-JavaScript-Interviews/ONLY-Questions-Collections-Yet-to-draft-ans/Soft-Behavioral-questions.md

 - Who inspires you in the front-end community?
 - Do you have any pet projects?
 What kind?
 - What's your favorite feature of Internet Explorer?
+- How did you handle a disagreement with your boss or your collaborator?

+* What resources do you use to learn about the latest in front end development and design?
+* What skills are needed to be a good front-end developer?